chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####7.
 In what ways are the user-defined enumeration types of C# more reliable than those of C++?

-> The enumeration types in C# are better than those of C++, because enumeration type variables in C# are never coerced to integer types
+> Because enumeration type variables in C# are never coerced to integer types

 #####8.
 What are the design issues for arrays?